I work on ambitious ideas and programs to build a more responsive, equitable government for the many.

 My Approach

 I focus on systems and learning to find opportunities for strategic advancement at every stage of an engagement.
-I can be found diligently framing problems and crafting right-sized discovery strategies to kickstart project work, and trying new ways of measuring customer journeys through user and desktop research, and introducing transdisciplinary methods from academia and other fields of practice to solve problems.
+I can be found diligently framing problems and crafting right-sized discovery strategies to kickstart project work, facilitating stakeholder alignment workshops, working with visual and UI design teams to refine wireframes, trying new ways of measuring customer journeys through user and desktop research, and introducing methods and experts from academia and other fields of practice to solve problems.

 Expertise